-The smaller spaces (light grey) between the larger tone spaces (darker grey) of the Hexatonic scale of C (outer ring): C–D–E–G♭–A♭–B♭–C) and B (inner ring): B–D♭–E♭–F–G-A-B contain 4 tones that - when combined with the large tone spaces (pitch classes) - form 6x the same Hexatonic scale within the same ring, just each shifting a tone.
+The smaller spaces (light grey) between the larger ("main") tone spaces (darker grey) of the Hexatonic scale of C (outer ring): C–D–E–G♭–A♭–B♭–C) and B (inner ring): B–D♭–E♭–F–G-A-B contain 4 tones that - when combined with the "main" tone spaces (pitch classes) - form 6x the same Hexatonic scale within the same ring, just each shifting a tone.

 The Hexatonic Scale from C going clockwise is C-D-E-G♭-A♭-B♭-C. If you start from C and go counterclockwise you get the same scale in "reverse": C-B♭-A♭-G♭-E-D-C.